MundeepL/Pi-SSTV/README.md

 **Important.** The binaries compiled for each Raspberry Pi is different.
 Therefore, always re-compile when switching models.
 To do this, simply re-run the installer.

 ## Usage
-* Find the PiFM-SSTV shortcut in the applications menu in the 'other' submenu.
+* Find the PiFM SSTV shortcut in the applications menu in the 'other' submenu.
 * Use the shortcut located on the desktop.
 * Open a terminal window and type `pifm-sstv` and hit enter.
 Once loaded, a terminal window will appear providing information about the software as well as well as some information.
 After 5 seconds, you will be asked to take a photo as well as what frequency to transmit on.
 After this, the software will start broadcasting the photo.